Health Care Management

 1. Excellent Pay

 Doctors and nurses aren't the only health care professionals capable of earning high salaries.
 Those involved in the administration or management side of this sector also frequently earn great incomes.
-For example, in 2018, the average salary for medical and health services managers in the U.S. was $113,730.
-And the field's highest earners made over $182,600.*
+For example, according to the Bureau of Labor Statistics, the average salary for medical and health services managers in the U.S. is $113,730.
+And the field's highest earners make over $182,600.

 2. Career Security

-- The fact that more than 25 percent of U.S. hospital expenses go toward administrative costs (one of the highest percentages in the world)***
+- The fact that more than 8 percent of U.S. healthcare expenditures go toward administrative costs (one of the highest percentages in the world)

 - America's rapidly growing elderly population